Do Go On - 407 - The Real Pocahontas

 So just give me the cream.

-The cream, mate.
+Give me the cream, mate.

-Hand over the cream, honestly.
+Hand over the cream.

-So he would then serve as a messenger
+So he would then serve as a messenger between the two communities and facilitate

-and other communications.
+trades and other communications.

-I got really, I got really lost in his Wikipedia page
+I got really, I got really lost in his Wikipedia page for a little bit because I was like,

-But anyway, the reason I bring him up
+But anyway, the reason I bring him up is that because in his writings, he knows.

-that when one of the Paramounts chiefs
+he noted that when one of the Paramount's chiefs, many wives gave birth,

-she was returned to her place of origin,
+after she'd given birth, she was returned to her place of origin,

-and she'd be supported by the Paramount chief
+And she'd be supported by the Paramount Chief until she found another husband.

 Oh.